If you love smoky, charred veggies, this grilled eggplant recipe will win you over with its bold Mediterranean flavors and creamy yogurt sauce.

-Why It’s Important To Brine The Eggplant?
+Why Is It Important to Brine the Eggplant?

 Should you peel before grilling the eggplant?